redam94/optimizer-framework/CONTRIBUTING.md

 # Contributing to Atlas

 We welcome contributions to Atlas!
 This document provides guidelines for contributing to the project.
+All contributions are subject to the contributor licensing agreement see [CONTRIBUTOR-LICENSE](CONTRIBUTOR-LICENSE.md)

 ## Getting Started